|

 regions.
 Also included are handouts describing selected laboratory

-methods used to study protein-DNA interactions, e.g., methylation
+methods used to study protein--DNA interactions, e.g., methylation

 protection, ethylation interference, DNase I footprinting, and gel

-mobility shift assays.
+mobility shift assay.

-2, 2009: Handouts supplementing the paper by Ogata and Gilbert.
+April 9, 2013: Handouts supplementing the paper by Ogata and Gilbert.

 One handout shows how UV-irradiation of BU-dR substituted DNA leads